 Wine Ceremony in My Wedding

-When I got married, my husband and I both drank from the same glass of red wine.
+When I got married, before I was a professional wedding officiant, my husband incorporated a non-religious version of the traditional Jewish wine ceremony into our wedding.
+He and I both drank from the same glass of red wine.
 The first sip symbolized the sorrows and bitterness of life, of which we were sure to experience.
 The second sip symbolized the joys and happiness of life, of which we were sure to experience.
 My sister wrote our ceremony and this is how she put it:

 As in the Jewish tradition, Maria and Nick will each sip twice from this shared cup of wine.
 One sip will symbolize the joys and one will symbolize the sorrows that lie before them in their shared life together.